Jerad Koepp teaches, supports, and advocates for Native students and families while working to improve equity in his school district

-TUMWATER – July 21, 2020 – Capital Region Educational Service District (ESD) 113 has named David Buitenveld as their 2021 Regional Teacher of the Year.
-Buitenveld teaches mathematics at Nisqually Middle School in North Thurston Public Schools.
+TUMWATER – July 23, 2020 – Capital Region Educational Service District (ESD) 113 has named Jerad Koepp (Wukchumni) as their 2022 Regional Teacher of the Year.
+Koepp is a Native Student Program Specialist in North Thurston Public Schools (NTPS).

 The Capital Region ESD 113 Regional Teacher of the Year serves as one of nine candidates chosen by their respective ESDs, who will be considered for Washington State Teacher of the Year.
 The Office of Superintendent of Public Instruction will select and announce the state winner this fall.